dmitri-carpov/angularjs-portlet/README.md

 The only changes will appear on every page are:

 1. The "html" tag will have an attribute ng-app="portal"
-2. AngularJS libraries will be added in head section, like:
+2. AngularJS libraries will be added in the head section:

 ```html
 <script type="text/javascript" src="/angularjs-portlet/js/angular/angular.min.js"></script>